SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Right away, we found our Ooma security system to be very user-friendly.
 This is in part due to its basic feature-set; there just wasn’t a whole of technology to get tripped up on.
 But keep in mind this also means there’s not a lot of technology to enjoy (not even a siren!).
 Ooma is one of those “what you see is what you get” systems, with a couple of interesting twists found in the app.

 We managed our system entirely in the Ooma app (remember, there’s no keypad!).
-Thankfully, the app put all of our commands at our fingertips.
+The app provided straightforward control over all our security settings.
 You’ll find a simple sliding banner at the top to arm and disarm your alarm.

 On the Ooma dashboard, we had the usual “Off,” “Home,” and “Away” modes.
 But we also had the ability to customize modes to our heart’s content.
 And that we did!
 We found this to be one advantage Ooma has over many other DIY security systems.